 Sight is usually the best way to tell if your capers have gone bad.
 If the top of the lid on the jar is rounded and dome shaped instead of flat across, the capers have most likely gone bad (probably because the jar was not sealed properly).
-If you open the jar and do not a hear the normal pop then the seal had been previously broken.
-If anything is brown or black (besides any added spices), then you should not eat the capers.
-The capers will begin to darken as time goes on after the best before date has lapsed, the taste will also begin to change over time.
-But, if a foul odor develops the capers should be thrown out
+If you open the jar and do not a hear the normal pop, then the seal was previously broken.
+If anything is brown or black (besides any added spices) then you should not eat the capers.
+The capers will begin to darken as time goes on after the best before date has lapsed and the taste will also begin to change over time.
+But, if a foul odor develops the capers should be thrown out.

 How to store Capers to extend their shelf life?

 You can help capers stay fresh longer by storing them unopened in the pantry where the temperature is always less than 75 degrees Fahrenheit.

 Once opened, the capers should be kept in the fridge.
 Be sure to keep the capers submerged in their liquid (brine).

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long are Capers good for when prepared in a dish?